-With summer fading away, the nights drawing in, wetter, cooler weather moves over England.
+With summer fading away, the nights drawing in, wetter, cooler weather moves over the UK.
 Grass moves into a different phase of growth than other times of the year.
 To help, you should provide the correct nutrients to feed it.
-During September and October, you should apply a fertiliser with reduced amounts of Nitrogen (N) and increased amounts of Phosphorus (P) and Potassium (K).
+During September, October and November, you should apply a fertiliser with reduced amounts of Nitrogen (N) and increased amounts of Phosphorus (P) and Potassium (K).
 This directs growth down towards the roots, rather upwards to the leaves, making the plant stronger and better prepared for the coming winter months.

-The fourth regular of the season is usually a slow release fertiliser which gently feeds the grass roots.
+The fourth regular of the season is usually a slow release fertiliser which gently feeds the grass roots and replaces essential soil nutrients.
 If a lawn regeneration treatment or aeration treatment is required, then treatment 4 is applied straight after.
-This is so your lawn gains the most benefit from it.
+This is so your grass gains the most benefit from it.

 If necessary, I also spot-apply a full-spectrum liquid herbicide, just to tidy up any remaining weeds that may have germinated since the application of the summer treatment.

 Information about Regular Treatment 4

 Main benefits of the fourth lawn treatment

 - Encourages root growth, giving a stronger grass plant.